The Thornbury outlet of the North Bristol and South Glos Foodbank is based at Thornbury Baptist Church, Gillingstool, Thornbury BS35 2EG.

-Your continuing financial donations enable us to buy fresh fruit, vegetables, cheese, bread, spread, baby milk and nappies and essentials when our stocks are low.
+Your generous financial donations enable us to buy fresh fruit, vegetables, cheese, bread, spread, baby milk and nappies and some essentials when our stocks are low.
+We are also grateful to Daggs Allotment as we begin to receive their excess produce.

-On behalf of all of those benefitting from your kindness, generosity and concern, and always in the hope that one day Foodbanks will no longer be needed, we want to thank you again for making life a little easier for those in need of our help.
+In the meantime, we are so glad to be here to help those in need and again on behalf of all of those benefitting from your kindness, generosity and concern we want to thank you again for making life a little easier for those in need.
 We couldn’t do it without your support.

 Wishing you all continued health, peace and hope in the coming days.